-To extend my findings to an extensive set of option anomalies in the spirit of Horenstein et al. (2024), I select arbitrary stock-level characteristics to sort options into long-short decile portfolios analogous to my baseline setting in Section 3.
-I use the characteristics provided by Jensen et al. (2023) that constitute factors in the stock market.
-I exclude characteristics if they are duplicates of ZHCT or other sorting variables used throughout this paper.
-The final list of 140 characteristics is in Internet Appendix C.1.
+To extend my findings to a large set of option anomalies in the spirit of Horenstein et al. (2024), I select arbitrary stock-level characteristics to sort options into long-short decile portfolios analogous to my baseline setting in Section 3.
+I utilize the sorting variables provided by Jensen et al. (2023), which constitute factor characteristics in the stock market.
+I exclude characteristics if they are duplicates of the ZHCT anomalies or other sorting variables used throughout this paper.
+The final list of 141 characteristics is in Internet Appendix C.1.

-9In Internet Appendix C.2, I provide the mean returns and alphas of the individual option strategies that underlie Table 7.
+&lt;sup>10In Internet Appendix C.2, I provide the mean returns and alphas of the individual option strategies that underlie Table 7.

-Figure 4 displays the reduction in the percentage of anomalies with an absolute alpha t-stat larger than 3 grouped by the stock factor clusters in Jensen et al. (2023).
-I show the impact of regressing anomaly returns only on $f^{\rm PHARMA}$ and exclude clusters with fewer than five observations.
+Figure 4 displays the reduction in the percentage of highly significant anomaly returns by stock factor clusters in Jensen et al. (2023).
+I depict the share of mean returns with an absolute t-statistic larger than 3 compared to the share of alphas with an absolute t-statistic larger than 3 after regressing on $f^{\rm PHARMA}$ only.
+I exclude clusters with fewer than five observations (Size) and clusters without an absolute anomaly mean return with a t-statistic larger than 3 (Momentum, Profit Growth, Short-Term Reversal).
 Clusters with significant anomaly returns tend to be reduced considerably by only controlling for the pharmaceuticals factor.
 In particular, the Profitability and Value clusters are heavily affected due to the low profitability and high market valuation of pharmaceuticals.
-In addition, the option anomaly returns in the Low Leverage cluster also exhibit a larger impact of $f^{\rm PHARMA}$.
+In addition, the option anomaly returns in the Low Leverage cluster also exhibit a larger impact of $f^{\rm PHARMA}$ .
 This cluster sorts by characteristics such as firm age and asset tangibility, relating them to pharmaceuticals, which are frequently young firms with a high proportion of intangible assets.
 Finally, exposure to pharmaceuticals does not impact the significance of anomalies in clusters such as Investment, Low Risk, and Seasonality, due to the weaker link between the underlying characteristics and pharmaceutical stocks.

 The main conclusion from generalizing my results to a large set of option strategies is twofold.
-First, controlling for anomaly return in univariate regressions reduces the number of highly significant strategies for $f^{\rm PHARMA}$ by roughly half.
-Although this effect might be driven by the exposure of options on pharmaceuticals to various risk factors (particularly HRP, see Table 4), it is noteworthy that the profitability of many options strategies largely boils down to their exposure to pharmaceutical options.
+First, controlling anomaly returns for $f^{\rm PHARMA}$ in univariate regressions reduces the number of highly significant strategies by approximately half.
+Although this effect may be driven by the exposure of options on pharmaceuticals to various risk factors (particularly HRP, see Table 4), it is noteworthy that the profitability of many option strategies largely depends on their exposure to pharmaceutical options.
 Second, adding $f^{\rm PHARMA}$ to the factors proposed by ZHCT and TW incrementally improves the pricing performance of an option factor model.
 This insight highlights that common risk factors do not fully capture the premium inherent in pharmaceutical options.
-In particular, a handful of highly significant strategies that originate from a stark long bias in pharmaceuticals see their alpha reduced after accounting for $f^{\rm PHARMA}$ in the TW+ZHCT model as well.
-The stark and persistent performance of these strategies and $f^{\rm PHARMA}$ itself provides an explanation why CH, an anomaly driven by options on pharmaceuticals, characterizes the factor structure of equity option returns in Horenstein et al. (2024).
+In particular, a handful of highly significant strategies that originate from a stark long bias in pharmaceuticals also see their alpha reduced after accounting for $f^{\rm PHARMA}$ in the

+TW+ZHCT model.
+The stark and persistent performance of these strategies and $f^{\text{PHARMA}}$ itself provides an explanation why CH, an anomaly driven by options on pharmaceuticals, characterizes the factor structure of equity option returns in Horenstein et al. (2024).